timmcarson/ENVNoise/README.md

-# IsoNoiose
+# ENVNoise
-This is programming part of my diploma thesis at GIS postgraduate studies at University of Gdańsk called:
+This is a non-working plugin for QGIS:

-*Noise propagation model.
-Implementation of International Standard ISO 9613-2 “Acoustics – Attenuation of sound during propagation outdoors – Part 2: General method of calculation”*
+*Implementation of International Standard ISO 9613-2 “Acoustics – Attenuation of sound during propagation outdoors – Part 2: General method of calculation”*

-It is an ArcGIS Python Toolbox (Python + ArcPy and Numpy packages).
-To use it you need ArcGIS Desktop software >= 10.0.
+It is an QGIS Python Toolbox (Python and Numpy packages).
+To use it you QGIS Desktop software >= #.0.

-To find more check [poster](https://github.com/michkowalczuk/IsoNoise/blob/master/poster/Michal_Kowalczuk_Noise_propagation_model.png?raw=true).

-In IsoNoise Python Toolbox there are 3 tools:
+In ENVNoise Python Toolbox there are # tools:

 ![isonoise-toolbox](https://user-images.githubusercontent.com/23641410/29656670-6ac62e74-88b5-11e7-9b4e-865445434595.PNG)